Haris87/photosint/README.md

 ### TODO

+- fix bug where EXIF.geData does not respond anything (example: google images and then scroll down)
+- show some exif data on top of elements
 - extend to elements with background images
-- show some exif data on top of elements
 - add context menu for reverse image searching